MinchinWeb/blog.minchin.ca/content/20120323-free-hosting-for-static-websites.md

 business from them, I've trying to avoid having to pay for hosting.
 In the almost 5 years they've been online, I've managed to find a place to host them for free: first at Google Pages, and then at Microsoft Office Small Business.
-Google closed 'Pages' in 2009 and Microsoft's offering will start charging for hosting the end of next month.
+Google closed *Pages* in 2009 and Microsoft's offering will start charging for hosting the end of next month.
 So I've been looking for a new place to host them.
 Today I completed the move to [GitHub](http://www.github.com/)!